benjaminhlina/glatar-app/README.md

 interface allowing the ability to upload, map, view raw data, summary data, and summary scatter plots.

-The name of the App will be changing.
+The name of the App will be changing in the future.